IsabelleLebTay/AbundanceConditionalOccupancy/README.md

 This will provide Stan a continuous distribution in terms of the data and the parameter $\psi$ from which to sample.

 In the model block, Stan implements the marginalisation on a discrete latent variable with the notation target +=.
-The target keyword represents the logarithm of the joint density (or posterior density, depending on context) being modeled.
+The target keyword represents the logarithm (because stan operates with log-likelihoods) of the joint density (or posterior density, depending on context) being modeled.
 The += operation increments the value of the target distribution.

 2. Abundance

 Stan has a built-in Zero-Inflated Poisson models, described in Chapter 5 of the user manual.
+A ZIP is commonly used when there are different processes leading the zero's and the positive counts in an abundance (sounds like occupancy and detection error!).
+Aka, there are multiple mechanisms behind a non-detection:
+- species is present but no cue is given
+- species is present, cue is given but not detected
+- species is not present

 The probabilities of observing 0 and non-0 are described by two different distributions.